victorabarros/TermGIFforge/README.md

 <!--
 TODO

+- requirements to publish idea
   - maybe removing the "waiting.gif", github won't cache this. try it. https://github.com/victorabarros/terminal-GIFs-as-URL/blob/86d1a41568e8626154e99a0e38a8282fe6578d81/README.md#L56
-- list of requirements to publish idea
   - create worker to exclude oldest GIFs
 - cmds to build image using mac or linux
 - create homepage to introduce project